dialex/start-testing/docs/tools/test-methodologies.md

 >
 > -- https://lizkeogh.com/2011/06/27/atdd-vs-bdd-and-a-potted-history-of-some-related-stuff/

+> A tester using BDD will be able to ask questions, collect information and help identify risks to inform other testing activities.

 ### ATDD vs BDD

 > the biggest difference between BDD and ATDD was the way in which BDD enabled a common language between users and business stakeholders.
 Nowadays, is mainly wording.
 The difference is that one is called Behaviour Driven Development – and some people find that wording useful – and one (or two) is called (Acceptance) Test Driven Development – and some people find that wording useful in a different way.